 2. Breathe in through the nose so your belly pushes against your hand.
 Your other hand and your chest should remain as still as possible.

-3. While continuing to keep your chest still, tighten your stomach muscles and exhale through pursed lips (the way you might hold your lips when you whistle).
+3. While continuing to keep your chest still, tighten your stomach muscles and exhale.

 4. Repeat this process.